Okinawa Christian School International: Academics

 OCSI uses a curriculum that is based on an American approach and a Christian philosophy of education.
-The course sequence and content is very similar to U.S. schools.
+The course sequence and content are very similar to U.S. schools.
+The high school curriculum includes regular courses, honors courses, and AP courses which have a GPA weight of 4.0, 4.5, and 5.0 respectively (for an A or A+).

 Athletics

 The school colors are white, red, and black.
 OCSI has a full-size gym with a newly remodeled fitness center.
 Next to the gym is a full-size soccer field.

 OCSI competes in the following sports: